LeipzigData/web/plugins/zukunftsdiplom/readme.txt

 Contributors: Hans-Gert Gräbe, Leipzig
 Tags:
 Requires at least: 2.7
-Tested up to: 4.8.
+Tested up to: 5.2.
 Stable tag: 1.0

 == Description ==

-A short inclusion of an external web presentation about the Zukunftsdiplom into a wordpress installation.
+A prototype for inclusion of an external web presentation about the Zukunftsdiplom into a wordpress installation using an intermediate implementation within the Leipzig Data Project.